zinherb23/ReservoirDesktopApp/README.md

 A desktop application built with C# and WinForms to monitor reservoir.

 🛠️ Tech Stack & Dependencies
+Language: C#
 Runtime: .NET 8.0
 Framework: WinForms